YosriGFX/printf/README.md

 __printf__
-Printf function is used to print the “character, string, float, integer, octal and hexadecimal values” onto the output screen.
+function is used to print the “character, string, float, integer, octal and hexadecimal values” onto the output screen.

 __Usage__

 printf ("string", variable);

 __Project By__

 Inoubli Hafed && Ghorbel Yosri

 __Authorized functions__